Park-SeungWoo/kakao-ai-study/README.md

 # Machine Learning

-Machine Learning is a comprehensive definition that means __"It is a field of AI that gives computers the ability to learn from data, without being explicitly programmed."__ defined by Arthur Samuel.<br/>
+Machine Learning is a comprehensive definition that means __"It is a field of AI that gives computers the ability to learn from data, without being explicitly programmed."__ defined by *Arthur Samuel*.<br/>

 ## 3 Types of ML